rolazar/level-1-course-content/week-2/day-3/day-3-assignment.md

-# Homework for Week 2 Day 3 – Advanced CSS: Positioning, Advanced Selectors, and Layout Introduction
+# Week 2 Day 3 – Advanced CSS: Positioning, Advanced Selectors, and Layout Introduction

 Today you were introduced to CSS positioning/display properties and utilizing advanced selectors.
 This assignment will be broken up into 2 different parts.
 The first part will be the completion of the [CSS Diner](https://flukeout.github.io/) game which will help with understanding the advanced selectors.
 The second part will be a small webpage to practice the position and display properties.